Skip to main content

 Do

-• Write clear, actionable instructions
+• Write clear, actionable instructions with real code examples

-• Test on multiple platforms
+• Test on multiple platforms before publishing

-• Respond to improvement suggestions
+• Respond to improvement suggestions from the community

-• Publish duplicate skills
+• Publish duplicate skills (search first)

-• Include sensitive information
+• Include sensitive information (API keys, credentials, personal data)

-• Make prompts too generic
+• Make prompts overly generic (“help with code”)

 Next Steps